jacekll/SafetyCircle/replit.md

 ## Overview

-This is a real-time emergency alert system built with React, Express, and WebSockets.
-The application allows users to create and join groups, send emergency alerts to group members, and receive real-time notifications.
-It features a modern UI built with shadcn/ui components and uses Drizzle ORM with PostgreSQL for data persistence.
+This is a fully functional real-time emergency alert system built with React, Express, and WebSockets.
+The application allows users to create and join groups using 8-character tokens, send emergency alerts to group members, and receive real-time notifications.
+Users can participate without traditional email signup - only requiring a nickname.
+The system features a modern mobile-responsive UI built with shadcn/ui components and uses in-memory storage for fast prototyping.

 ## User Preferences